 Jason’s experiences and commitment to public service made him an ideal teacher for the FMS Program at MIIS.
 “Jason was a perfect role model for our FMS Fellows, who are attracted to the program to build a career in enterprise and investment management while keeping true to high ideals,” said program co-founder, Dr. Shi.

 Memorializing a Life’s Work

-To memorialize Jason’s life and continue the work he loved so dearly, his family, colleagues, and friends are creating the Jason Spindler FMS Scholarship, which will provide full tuition for a student to participate in the FMS Program.
-Ideally, the student would come from the very communities where Jason worked.
+To memorialize Jason’s life and continue the work he loved so dearly, his family, colleagues, and friends created the Jason Spindler FMS Scholarship which, so far, has provided financial support for six students to participate in the FMS Program.

 A generous donor who believes in the power of social investing has agreed to match all gifts to the scholarship fund dollar-for-dollar up to $40,000.
 Click here and make a gift today to honor Jason’s life and mission and to ensure his work continues through others.